BETCHAIN/BETCHAIN-SMART-CONTRACT/README.md

 Betchain Platform - main repository for testing and deploying smart-contracts.

 Smart-contracts are located in `contracts` directory.
-[Betchain Framework](https://github.com/BETCHAIN/BETCHAIN-SMART-CONTRACT.git "populus github repository") was used to compile, deploy and test our smart-contracts.
+[Populus Framework](https://github.com/BETCHAIN/BETCHAIN-SMART-CONTRACT.git "populus github repository") was used to compile, deploy and test our smart-contracts.

 ## download sources